Sorry, you need to enable JavaScript to visit this website.

 Formal Mechanisms of Consultation

-Launched in 2023, the Ministry of Social Rights, Consumers and 2030 Agenda has initiated a participatory process where young people are directly involved in the construction of the new legislation.
+A recent example is the participatory process for the new Youth Law (Ley de Juventud).
+The Ministry of Social Rights, Consumers and 2030 launched this participatory process in 2023, where young people are directly involved in the construction of the new legislation.
 The goal is to ensure that the law, which aims to improve the legal, social, and economic conditions for youth, reflects the needs and aspirations of young people.
+The process included territorial meetings, online participation channels and contributions from youth organisations, coordinated together with the CJE.
+(Detailed information on participation channels is provided in the below subsection “Information on the extent of youth participation”.)

 Actors